Emilie du Chatelet and Euler: A Rare Convergence on the Hypotheses of Physics: Descartes, Newton, and Leibniz: Search for Physical Principles

 Thanks to the favorable influence of mutual friends at the Academy of Sciences, Châtelet’s essay was published together with the winning memoires.
 The inclusion was justified by stating that the “authors’ names were likely to arouse the interest and curiosity of the public.” \footnote{Pièces qui ont remporté le prix de l’académie royal des sciences de Paris, 1738. pp. 85-86.}

 And this is how Euler became acquainted with the gifted Marquise du Châtelet.
-On 19 February 1740, Euler wrote: “It is an honor, Madam, to see myself in contention with a person who makes one of the rarest ornaments of her sex, by the luster that you diffuse over the most elevated sciences, by bringing there the sublimity of your genius.”\footnote{See Letter 1 in the Appendix, from Smirnov 1963, p.
+On 19 February 1740, Euler wrote: “It is an honor, Madam, to see myself in a competition with a person who makes one of the rarest ornaments of her sex, by the brilliance with which you illuminate the most exalted sciences, by bringing to them the sublimity of your genius.”\footnote{See Letter 1 in Appendix A, from Smirnov 1963, p.
 281.}